eurdoch/pprog/README.md

 - Browser
 - git

-To install Rust, consult their [website](https://www.rust-lang.org/).
+To install Rust, go to their [website](https://www.rust-lang.org/).

 ## install
 ```